 Track #3 has the same drums as Track #2 but now mixed with music performed by Zachary Smith Music and Kendall Combes.
 There are a lot of people that would be tempted to judge drum sounds outside the context of the song, so take a moment to kick back and appreciate the aroma of the hickory, oak, with hints of hazelnut and peppermint spice.

 We've all got to start somewhere, so if you would like to talk about recording something, Zachary (the owner) would be the person to try to catch.
 We also have other engineers and producers available that may be assigned to your project.
 We will start at $60/hour with a 3 hour minimum.

 Please send your audio examples/links to email@example.com

-We would prefer to do everything in house because we have a certain level of confidence in our abilities, but we can still go to that one place in Nashville if you want....
+We would prefer to do everything in house because we have a certain level of confidence in our abilities, but if you want to spend some money, we can still go to that one place in Nashville if you want....